-6.4 Doctoral Thesis/Dissertation Comprehensive Examination
+6.4 Doctoral Comprehensive Examination

 The doctoral student will be required to pass a comprehensive examination, which may contain a number of both written and oral components.
 This examination is for the purpose of assessing a student's academic appreciation of the field of study and scholarly qualifications for the degree.
 The results of this examination determine whether or not the student will be permitted to continue in the programme.
-It is normally held after all coursework requirements are completed at the end of the first year, and must be held at least one calendar year before the submission of the thesis.
+It is normally held after all coursework requirements are completed at the end of the first year and must be completed within 24 months of registration in the programme.
+An extension may be granted upon written request to the Graduate Studies Committee.
+The examination must be held at least one calendar year before the submission of the thesis.
+Under exceptional circumstances, and upon written request from the Head of the student's major department or programme, the Dean may waive the one year minimum requirement.